 Connect Notion or Google Workspace.
 Push generated copy to a Notion page or Google Doc.
 Your marketing team reviews and approves in the tool they already use.Connect everything for a complete loop

-Connect all three.
+Connect all five.
 Specs from Notion or Docs inform the build.
+Jira or Linear tickets define the scope.
 Rocket generates the app.
 Documentation flows back to Notion, follow-up tickets flow to Linear, and data exports flow to Sheets.How it works

 These integrations work in both directions and happen during and after generation, not as a separate export step.| Direction | What happens | Example |